“The tendency to do nothing or remain unchanged.”

 You may be familiar with the story of Jonah.
 But how much do you really know?
 If you just read through the story without intentionality, you would have thought that Jonah exhibited energy, not inertia.

 Jonah set out to run from God’s presence, by travelling 2500 miles in the opposite direction, to Tarshish.
-But in the physics of God, disobedience is inertia.
+But in the physics of God, not acting on God’s direction was inertia, and it was disobedience.

-Jonah 1:3 But Jonah rose up to flee to Tarshish from the presence of Yahweh.
+But Jonah rose up to flee to Tarshish from the presence of Yahweh.
+Jonah 1:3 (WEB)

 Take a look at the second part of the definition of inertia.